NBChub/bgcflow/README.md

 See the [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/executable.html) for further details.

+### Step 5: Investigate results

+After successful execution, you can zip a self-contained interactive HTML report with all results via:

+    snakemake --report report.zip

+This report can, e.g., be forwarded to your collaborators.

 ## Further configuration
 ### Custom Prokka database
 You can add an optional parameters: `prokka-db`, which refer to the location of a `.csv` file containing a list of your custom reference genomes for [`prokka`](https://github.com/tseemann/prokka#option---proteins) annotation: